Skip to content

 In the absence of eyewitnesses, reconstructing the alleged will becomes a forensic analysis of the interaction:

-• The Prior Digital Footprint: We analyze months of conversations on WhatsApp, Instagram or Tinder.
-The tone, frequency and prior explicit content can be indicators for the prosecution or the defense.
+• The Prior Digital Footprint: We analyse months of conversations on WhatsApp, Instagram or Tinder.
+The tone, frequency and prior explicit content can be indicators for the prosecution or the defence.
 It is not about judging morality, but about establishing a context of trust or desire that makes the defendant's version about the perception of consent plausible.

 • Subsequent Interaction: Often, the key is not what came before, but what came after.
 Normal messages, jokes or future plans sent by the alleged victim hours after the events are, according to recent Supreme Court doctrine, elements that can create "reasonable doubt" about the traumatic nature of the reported event.